OutSystems/docs-odc/src/eap/security/security.md

 OutSystems proactively monitors ODC infrastructure, events, and availability 24 hours a day, seven days a week.
 Any unexpected alert, including privacy breaches, either automatically detected or resulting from a human log review, triggers a Security Incident Response.

 Customers can report suspected privacy or security incidents through the Support Portal at `https://<customername>.outsystems.dev/support/`.

-### Log Retention

-Developers can view logs and traces up to four weeks old within ODC Portal.
-They can retrieve logs and traces between four and seven weeks old by opening a support ticket.
-The system deletes logs and traces after seven weeks.

-For more information see [Monitor and troubleshoot apps](../monitor-and-troubleshoot/monitor-apps.md).

 ## Additional links